 At the Easel Painting Trips in Provence with Tessa Baker

-Lorgues is located in the middle of wineries and fields of olive trees.
+Lorgues is located in the middle of vineyards and olive groves.
 It is in the center of the department of the Var between the Mediterranean Sea and the Gorges du Verdon.
 Source: Wikipedia

 Based on that description, it might be difficult to think of a more idyllic location for an artist to live under Provence’s blue skies.
 Painter and chef Tessa Baker says that she initially moved to Lorgues because of her husband David Nelson, but she stayed because she loves the town.